metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 | CMP               |   913k   |  755k- 3M ([Bae et al., 2019](https://www.nature.com/articles/s41467-019-11386-4), [Dong et al., 2019](https://www.mdpi.com/2073-4409/8/9/951/htm), [Busch et al., 2015](https://www.nature.com/articles/nature14242))  |
 | CFU-E amplification time |    32.8 | 16-32 ([Palis, 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3904103/)) |

-The discrepancy on the MPP count between simulated and observed values might be due to current model only tracks MPP that will differentiate into the erythroid lineage.
-These MPPs accounted ~20% of total MPP ([Pietras et al., 2015](https://www.sciencedirect.com/science/article/pii/S193459091500212X), [Wilson et al., 2008](https://www.cell.com/cell/pdf/S0092-8674(08)01386-X.pdf)).
+The discrepancy between predicted and observed MPP values could be attributed to the fact that the current model only considered MPP that were part of the erythroid lineage, which represented ~20% of total MPP. ([Pietras et al., 2015](https://www.sciencedirect.com/science/article/pii/S193459091500212X), [Wilson et al., 2008](https://www.cell.com/cell/pdf/S0092-8674(08)01386-X.pdf)).

-We then compared the dynamics of cell reconstitution after stem cell and progenitor transplants in mouse.
+We then compared the dynamics of cell reconstitution after stem/ progenitor cells transplants in mouse.
 Data was obtained from [Boyer et al., 2019](https://pubmed.ncbi.nlm.nih.gov/30905737/).
 Briefly, these mice went through sublethal radiation conditioning before being transplanted with a fixed number of GFP-expressing stem cells/ progenitor.

-Here, we assume the sublethal irradiation leads to 10% - 50% loss of progenitor cells in bone marrow.
+Here, we assumed the sublethal irradiation leads to 10% - 50% loss of progenitor cells in bone marrow.

 ![](img/mouse_RBC_HSCT_MPPT.png)

 We noticed the steady state of HSC transplant was overall similar to reported data, though the dynamics is slower.
-This might be due to HSC proliferate faster after a reduction in number [Busch et al., 2015](https://www.nature.com/articles/nature14242).
-The dynamics after MPP transplant tracked observed data well.
+This might be due to HSC proliferating faster after a reduction in their number [Busch et al., 2015](https://www.nature.com/articles/nature14242).
+The dynamics after MPP transplantation tracked observed data well.

 # Incorporate granulocytes and lymphocytes into the mouse HSC differentiation model

-The main incentive to include lymphoid dynamics is due to our interest in adopt this model for gene therapy for immune deficiency diseases.
+The main reason for including lymphoid dynamics is to be able to use this model for gene therapy in people with immune deficiencies.
 Granulocytes were included as placeholder so that the MPP count would match observed data.
 Thus, we took very different approaches between myeloid and lymphoid branches: we built a coarse granulocyte differentiation model follow the differentiation map MPP -> CMP -> GMP -> granulocytes (GM), while developing a more physiologically-based lymphoid branch.

-The graphic summary of the model was provided as follows.
+The schema of the mouse model was provided as follows.

 ![](img/mouse_full_model.png)

 ## Incorporate GMP and granulocytes

-Here, we only considered 2 layers: granulocyte (GM) and its progenitor cells (GMP) ([Ferrari et al., 2020](https://www.nature.com/articles/s41576-020-00298-5)).
-GMP was differentiated from CMP.
+Here, we only considered 2 layers: granulocytes (GM) and granulocyte progenitor cells (GMP) ([Ferrari et al., 2020](https://www.nature.com/articles/s41576-020-00298-5)).

-Parameter adjustment & selections were listed as follows.
+Parameter values and adjustments were as follows.

-- Differentiation from CMP to GMP.
-This number was set to be 2.5 <sup>-1</sup>, in the range of 0.04-4 day<sup>-1</sup> reported in [Busch et al., 2015](https://www.nature.com/articles/nature14242).
+- Differentiation rate from CMP to GMP.
+This value was set to be 2.5 day<sup>-1</sup>., in the range of 0.04-4 day<sup>-1</sup> reported in [Busch et al., 2015](https://www.nature.com/articles/nature14242).

 - Mean residence time of GMP.
 This was set to be 0.12 day ([Busch et al., 2015](https://www.nature.com/articles/nature14242)).

 - Turnover of granulocytes.
-It was indicated that, on average, GM has lifespan of 6-8 hours in mouse, monkey, and human ([Summers et al., 2010](https://pubmed.ncbi.nlm.nih.gov/20620114/), [He et al., 2018](https://www.jimmunol.org/content/200/12/4059), [Galbraith et al., 1965](https://ashpublications.org/blood/article/25/5/683/37897/Patterns-of-Granulocyte-Kinetics-in-Health)).
+This value was set to be 3 day<sup>-1</sup>.
+It was based on GM lifespan of 6-8 hours in mouse, monkey, and human ([Summers et al., 2010](https://pubmed.ncbi.nlm.nih.gov/20620114/), [He et al., 2018](https://www.jimmunol.org/content/200/12/4059), [Galbraith et al., 1965](https://ashpublications.org/blood/article/25/5/683/37897/Patterns-of-Granulocyte-Kinetics-in-Health)).
 This translated to death rate ~ 3-4 day<sup>-1</sup>.

 - Amplification at ST-HSC and MPP.
-MPP amplification round was increased from 280 to 450.
-This number was the upper bound reported in [Busch et al., 2015](https://www.nature.com/articles/nature14242).
+MPP amplification round was increased from 280 to 450, the upper bound reported in [Busch et al., 2015](https://www.nature.com/articles/nature14242).
 ST-HSC amplification number was increased to 90.
-This number was higher than the number reported in [Busch et al., 2015](https://www.nature.com/articles/nature14242).
+This number was 1.5 times higher than the number reported in [Busch et al., 2015](https://www.nature.com/articles/nature14242).
 However, this might be due to [Busch et al., 2015](https://www.nature.com/articles/nature14242) and [Zheng et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34139105/) uses different numbers of LT-HSC for parameter estimation.

 - Amplification from GMP to GM.
 This parameter assumed to be 32 because there were 4 additional layers of mitotic progenitors between GMP and neutrophil, the most abundant granulocytes ([Hong, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5662779/)).
 Assuming each layer of mitotic progenitors came with additional round of cell division, the amplification between GMP & GM would be 2<sup>5</sup> = 32.

 - Granulocyte count in mouse blood.
-This number was reported to ~ 6k per uL ([Nemzek et al., 2001](https://pubmed.ncbi.nlm.nih.gov/11713907/)).Assuming mouse blood volume ~ 2mL, the total number of GM in mouse would be ~ 12 millions.
-Note that this number may vary hugely between different mouse strings ([von Vietinghoff and Ley, 2008](https://www.jimmunol.org/content/181/8/5183)).
+This number was reported to ~ 6k/uL ([Nemzek et al., 2001](https://pubmed.ncbi.nlm.nih.gov/11713907/)).Assuming mouse blood volume ~ 2mL, the total number of GM in mouse would be ~ 12 millions.
+Note that this number may vary hugely between different mice ([von Vietinghoff and Ley, 2008](https://www.jimmunol.org/content/181/8/5183)).

 ## Incorporate lymphoid arms

 The B cell and T cell development models were taken from literature.
-To link these literature models with our model, we introduce common lymphoid progenitors (CLP).
+We incorporated common lymphoid progenitors (CLP) described in [Busch et al., 2015](https://www.nature.com/articles/nature14242) to link these literature models with our model.

 ### Incorporate common lymphoid progenitors

 To incorporate common lymphoid progenitor (CLP), a progenitor cell that was derived from multipotent progenitor (MPP) cells, we took parameters of differentiation rate, proliferation rate, and death rate from [Busch et al., 2015](https://www.nature.com/articles/nature14242).
-The parameter of CLP exported to thymus was estimated based on [Zlotoff and Bhandoola, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3076003/).
+The rate for CLP exported to thymus was estimated based on [Zlotoff and Bhandoola, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3076003/), which estimated that <10 CLP being exported to thymus per day.

 ### Incorporate B cell dynamics